-You can also contact an academic advisor for more information.
+You can also contact an academic advisor for more information and to obtain the required forms.

 Portfolio Assessment

 Portfolio Assessment is a unique way for you to articulate and identify college-level learning you have gained from work, community or political involvement, or other noncollegiate experiences and earn credit for it.
 To be eligible for Portfolio Assessment, you must